 As a design pattern, Microservices help us move away from building monolithic services that are hard to maintain and resist change.
 Instead, the microservices pattern helps us build many single point solutions that integrate together at a higher level.
-But with a dramatic increase in fragmentation

 Strictly speaking, SOAP and REST aren't directly comparable: REST is an architectural style, and SOAP is a specific protocol defined by a standard.
 A REST-styled project might, in principle, rely on SOAP.
 However, architects often abbreviate a typical choice in these terms: SOAP involves

 In order to fully understand how your target audience would use your API, you have to dogfood it yourself and then, once it’s out in the wild, you need to monitor how it’s being used.
 For both API testing requirements, let’s use the common REST API example of a simple contact

 Representational state transfer or “REST” is the software architectural style designed for distributed systems and, particularly, the World Wide Web.
 REST is not a protocol or standard.
 REST architecture is simply following certain guidelines for how a well-designed Web app behaves, in a

 While API performance is crucial for success, what we often see during the API delivery lifecycle is that in an absence of additional resources during development, performance problems are often pushed aside until the very end of a project.
 The goal of these eBook is to provide practical advice